 The growing fame of his park -- and of its creator – had sparked open envy within the Forest Department.
 And twice, when it became clear to him that poachers were taking a terrible toll on the tiger population he had worked so hard to save while the forest department choosing to deny it, he organized undercover operations that proved the truth of his charges and helped launch better tiger protection which today has led to an unprecedented profusion of tigers.

 Although Fateh died here in 2011 – a beautiful red sandstone chatri marks the spot of his cremation – his work continues.
-Before his death, he and a young biologist named Dharmendra Khandal formed an organization called Tiger Watch that has worked to improve monitoring, help close the gap between the forest department and the people living around the park and provide education and alternative livelihoods for people belonging to a tribe of traditional hunters.
+Before his death, he and Ashutosh Mahadevia along with other close friends founded an NGO called Tiger Watch that has worked to improve monitoring, help close the gap between the forest department and the people living around the park and provide education and alternative livelihoods for people belonging to a tribe of traditional hunters.
+This NGO is lead in the field by Dr Dharmendra Khandal a young and enthusiastic biologist with international acclaim.

 Fateh’s son, Dr. Goverdhan Singh Rathore runs another NGO, the Prakratik Society, dedicated to fostering a close relationship between people and conservation around Ranthambhore.
 It operates a number of bridge-building projects, including the Fateh Public School that encourages attendance by village children and the state of the art Ranthambore Sevaka Hospital in Sawai Madhopur.
 His wife, Usha, manages a successful nearby jungle resort called Khem Villas.